 “Success leaves clues.” – Jim Rohn

-Since joining Esri Australia five years ago, I maintain regular contact with around 40 organisations each year.
+Since joining Esri Australia in 2013, I maintain regular contact with around 40 organisations each year.
 In some of these organisations, GIS is a business-critical system, well supported by executives, with high adoption by end users, making a real difference for decision making.

 In other organisations, GIS struggles for support, funding and relevance.
 Surprisingly, there does not appear to be any direct correlation between head count, industry, IT maturity or any other discernible factor that determines GIS success.